jsjohnstone/talking-lightbulb/README.md

 A project to make a lightbulb talk

 ## Summary
-A small project to animate a talking lightbulb, the main protagonist in the UK tour of [*All Your Wants And Needs Fulfilled Forever*](https://vimeo.com/162170892), a meta-theatrical ride featuring action packed mime, original songs, and a pulsing electronic score all performed live.
+A small project to animate a talking lightbulb, the main protagonist in the UK tour of [**All Your Wants And Needs Fulfilled Forever**](https://vimeo.com/162170892), a *meta-theatrical ride featuring action packed mime, original songs, and a pulsing electronic score all performed live*.

 While this implementation wasn't used in the end (an Ableton Live setup was instead), it was a great opportunity to play with streaming sound to python and seeing what it could do!